Websoft9/plugin-appstore/docs/else-faq.md

 #### How is AWX connected to PostgreSQL?

-AWX connect PostgreSQL in Docker inner
+AWX connect PostgreSQL in Docker inner, and you can use external Database

 #### What's URL of AWX API?